cyderize/cairo-rs/cairo-sys/README.md

 Currently in an experimental state, cairo-rs is most likely not anywhere near bug-free.

 ## Dependencies
-You'll need to have the (http://cairographics.org/download/)[cairo development libraries] to link with.
+You'll need to have the [cairo development libraries](http://cairographics.org/download/) to link with.

 On Windows, you'll need to rename `libcairo.dll.a` to `libcairo.a` and place it in in `C:\Rust\bin\rustlib\i686-pc-mingw32\lib` or `C:\Rust\bin\rustlib\x86_64-pc-windows-gnu\lib`.